"Oct. 28, 2013 -- A new blood test may predict fibromyalgia, a condition that can be hard to diagnose.

 Withdrawal symptoms have been observed in clinical trials following discontinuation of milnacipran, as with other serotonin and norepinephrine re-uptake inhibitors (SNRIs) and selective serotonin re-uptake inhibitors (SSRIs).
 Patients should be monitored for these symptoms when discontinuing treatment.
 Savella should be tapered and not abruptly discontinued after extended use [see WARNINGS AND PRECAUTIONS].

-Switching patients to or from a Monoamine Oxidase Inhibitor (MAOI)
+Switching a Patient to or from a Monoamine Oxidase Inhibitor (MAOI) Intended to Treat Psychiatric Disorders

-At least 14 days should elapse between discontinuation of a MAOI and initiation of therapy with Savella.
-In addition, at least 5 days should be allowed after stopping Savella before starting a MAOI [see CONTRAINDICATIONS].
+At least 14 days should elapse between discontinuation of a MAOI intended to treat psychiatric disorders and initiation of therapy with Savella.
+Conversely, at least 5 days should be allowed after stopping Savella before starting a MAOI intended to treat psychiatric disorders [see CONTRAINDICATIONS].

 Dosage Forms And Strengths